 To receive transfer pre-approval, students must submit a request in writing/email, attach the course description and syllabus, and submit these to their advising dean by the last day of spring semester classes prior to the summer term in which they plan to enroll.
-If students ask to apply transfer courses to core, major or certificate requirements, the SFS-Q faculty in charge of those programs or courses must approve the syllabi.
+If students ask to apply transfer courses to core, major or certificate requirements, the GU-Q faculty in charge of those programs or courses must approve the syllabi.

 Courses must be taken for a letter grade (not Pass/Fail) and must be equivalent to a minimum of three U.S. credits.
 Students must earn the equivalent of a C grade or higher in order for the credit to transfer.
 Grades for transfer classes will not be factored into the Georgetown GPA, but the course and credits will appear on the Georgetown transcript and count toward graduation.